Urns & Tubes: Multinomial, hypergeometric, and P olya distributions

 Since the urn remains unchanged for multinomial draws, it is most appropriate to describe it as a distribution $\omega\in\Dst(X)$, for a set of colours $X$.
 The multinomial distribution $\multinomial[K](\omega)$ is a distribution on draws of size $K$, and thus an element of the set $\Dst\big(\Mlt[K](X)\big)$.
 Explicitly, \begin{ceqn}

 \end{ceqn}

 The probabilities in this multinomial distribution add up to one by the Multinomial Theorem, see Fact~\ref{CoefficientFact}~\eqref{CoefficientFactMulnomThm}.
 For instance,

-Notice that the right-hand-side is a distribution over multisets, written inside the `big' kets $\bigket{-}$ using `small' ket $\ket{-}$ for the individual colours $a,b,c$.
+Notice that the right-hand-side is a distribution over multisets.
+The multisets are written inside the `big' kets $\bigket{-}$ using `small' ket $\ket{-}$ for the individual colours $a,b,c$.
+The probabilities of these multisets, as draws, are written before the big kets.
 This may require some parsing if you see this notation style for the first time.

 The next result expresses multinomial probabilities in terms of sequences (of drawn balls).

 \begin{lemma} For $\omega\in\Dst(X)$ and $\varphi\in\natMlt[K](X)$ one has: